-A group of data scientists and engineers from Wal-Mart will share their knowledge and successful story about mining information from different data sources and connect customers’ activities to provide secure and seamless shopping experience.
-In this talk, they will focus on sharing the design of centralized risk/abuse management platform, and how this highly sophisticated platform enables dynamic and complex analytics of large-scale data from different domains.
-They will also share a study of protecting customer account through linking customer behaviors in their purchases, returns and financial services.
+James Tang, Yiyi Zeng, and Linhong Kang outline their knowledge and success story about mining information from different data sources and connecting customers’ activities to provide a secure and seamless shopping experience.
+They explore the design of a centralized risk and abuse management platform and how this highly sophisticated platform enables dynamic and complex analytics of large-scale data from different domains.
+They share a study of protecting customer accounts through linking customer behaviors in their purchases, returns, and financial services.

 What you'll learn

-James Tang is a senior director of engineering at Wal-Mart Labs.
-He has spent time in creating large-scale, resilient, and distributed architectures with high-security and high-performance for enterprise applications, web applications, online payments, online games, and real-time predictive analytics applications.
-While enthusiastic about technologies, he enjoys mentoring, training and leading teams to be successful with distributed systems concepts, micro-services, DevOps, and cloud-native application design.
+James Tang is a senior director of engineering at Walmart Labs.
+He’s spent time creating large-scale, resilient, and distributed architectures with high security and high performance for enterprise applications, web applications, online payments, online games, and real-time predictive analytics applications.
+While enthusiastic about technologies, he enjoys mentoring, training and leading teams to be successful with distributed systems concepts, microservices, DevOps, and cloud native application design.

-Yiyi Zeng is a senior manager/principal data scientist at Wal-Mart Labs.
-She has 12 years of extensive experience in business analytics and intelligence, decision management, fraud detection, credit risk, online payment and e-commerce across various business domains including both Fortune 500 firms and startups.
-She and her team use supervised and unsupervised machine learning technics to detect frauds including stolen financial, account take over, identity fraud, promotion/return abuse & victim scam.
-She is enthusiastic about mining large-scale data and applying machine learning knowledge to improve business outcomes.
+Yiyi Zeng is a senior manager and principal data scientist at Walmart Labs, where she and her team use supervised and unsupervised machine learning techniques to detect fraud including stolen financials, account takeover, identity fraud, promotion and return abuse, and victim scams.
+She has 12 years of extensive experience in business analytics and intelligence, decision management, fraud detection, credit risk, online payment, and ecommerce across various business domains including both Fortune 500 firms and startups.
+She’s enthusiastic about mining large-scale data and applying machine learning knowledge to improve business outcomes.

-Linhong Kang is a manager/staff data scientist at Wal-Mart Labs.
-She has more than 10 years of experience in data science, business analytics, and risk/fraud management across different industries including business consulting, bank, financial payment and ecommerce.
-She is the lead of multiple fraud/abuse detection solutions for Wal-Mart’s various products.
-She is passionate about translating business problems into qualitative questions, delivering cost-savings and helping companies to become more profitable.
+Linhong Kang is a manager and staff data scientist at Walmart Labs, where she’s the lead of multiple fraud and abuse detection solutions for Walmart’s various products.
+She has more than 10 years of experience in data science, business analytics, and risk and fraud management across different industries including business consulting, banks, financial payment, and ecommerce.
+She’s passionate about translating business problems into qualitative questions, delivering cost savings and helping companies to become more profitable.

 Leave a Comment or Question